-9 Relocation of Residents/Businesses
+8 Relocation of Residents/Businesses

-- 9.1 Part of the Queensway Industrial Area is included within the Order Scheme and Core Strategy Policy 15 identifies this area as a Locally Significant Industrial Site that should be safeguarded.
-The implementation of the Order Scheme would result in the loss of one existing industrial building within the Queensway Industrial Area as part of the redevelopment.
-This building comprises 950 sq m which are currently in use as a plastics factory.
-The Order Scheme envisages the replacement of this building with a mixed use building comprising 144 sq m of residential and 156 sq m of community floor space. - 9.2 It is considered that the existing industrial use is not compatible with the creation of a high quality new residential neighbourhood and furthermore the existing building occupies an important gateway into the site.
-The building's retention and use has the potential to compromise the regeneration objectives for the Order Scheme. - 9.3 The demolition of this building will allow the creation of important residential and commercial space, a new pedestrian link and will also allow open views of the retained Broadbent Building.
-These proposals form a key part of improving connectivity to the Queensway Campus and the opening up of the site, which would be undermined if the existing plastics factory were to be retained. - 9.4 The Core Strategy policy position is, however, acknowledged in that the target is to safeguard such uses located in locally significant industrial sites.
+- 8.1 The implementation of the Order Scheme would result in the loss of one existing industrial building comprising 950 sq m which is currently in use as a plastics factory. - 8.2 It is considered that the existing industrial use is not compatible with the creation of a high quality new residential neighbourhood and furthermore the existing building occupies an important gateway into the site.
+The building's retention and use has the potential to compromise the regeneration objectives for the Order Scheme. - 8.3 The demolition of this building will allow the creation of important residential and commercial space, a new pedestrian link and will also allow open views of the retained Broadbent Building.
+This is a Listed Building within the Heron Hall Academy site.
+These proposals form a key part of improving connectivity to the Academy and the opening up of the site, which would be undermined if the existing plastics factory were to be retained. - 8.4 The Core Strategy policy position is, however, acknowledged in that the target is to safeguard such uses located in locally significant industrial sites.
 The indicative master plan within the SPD, however, appears also to envisage the removal of the building in order to achieve the link.
 The SPD, however, proposes the creation of additional employment uses along Queensway.

-- 9.5 In view of the policy position and the overarching regeneration objectives, it will be the Council's intention to work with the occupier of the plastics factory to identify an alternative location where they can continue to trade with the minimum of disruption.
-The Council would look to meet any reasonable eligible costs for the relocation of the business, but if a suitable alternative site cannot be found the business may have to be extinguished and compensation paid accordingly. - 9.6 The same situation exists in relation to the existing retail uses on the High Street.
+- 8.5 In view of the policy position and the overarching regeneration objectives, it will be the Council's intention to work with the occupier of the plastics factory to identify an alternative location where they can continue to trade with the minimum of disruption.
+The Council would look to meet any reasonable eligible costs for the relocation of the business, but if a suitable alternative site cannot be found the business may have to be extinguished and compensation paid accordingly. - 8.6 The same situation exists in relation to the existing retail uses on the High Street.
 The Council would employ the same strategy with all the existing retailers affected by the development.
 It is hoped that they will choose to remain in the borough and that suitable alternative premises can be found.
 The Council will look to assist with the relocations by helping to identify suitable alternative premises and meeting eligible relocation costs and in so doing will attempt to minimise disruption to trade.
-However, this will not always be possible and if suitable alternative accommodation cannot be located, then the businesses will be extinguished and the owners appropriately compensated. - 9.7 If the businesses are able to sustain a double move and relocate back to the new retail units once the initial move has taken place, this strategy will be supported.
-The Council could only consider such moves, however, if they are financially viable and beneficial to the overall Order Scheme. - 9.8 The development proposals will result in the creation of 2,708 sq m (GIA) of flexible new employment floor space and 776 sq m (GIA) of new retail floor space.
-This floor space will be provided in the form of small, flexible units, a percentage of which could potentially be offered at reduced, subsidised rates and available on flexible terms.
-It is envisaged that in terms of employment generation, the existing plastics factory has approximately 20 full time employees and the existing retail units provide approximately 16 full time jobs.
-The proposed employment floor space has the potential to provide a total of 226 full time new jobs and a proposed retail provision of 41 new full time jobs. - 9.9 The opportunity will also be taken to improve access into and through the existing Queensway Industrial Estate and hence improve the operational conditions within the existing estate in line with the SPD objectives.
+However, this will not always be possible and if suitable alternative accommodation cannot be located, then the businesses will be extinguished and the owners appropriately compensated. - 8.7 If the businesses are able to sustain a double move and relocate back to the new retail units once the initial move has taken place, this strategy will be supported.
+The Council could only consider such moves, however, if they are financially viable and beneficial to the overall Order Scheme. - 8.8 The development proposals will result in the creation of 554 sq m (GIA) of new retail floor space (Class A1 to A4) and up to 234 sq m (GIA) of new community floorspace (Class D1).
+This new floorspace has the potential to provide 38 full time jobs.
+Overall there will be a net gain in retail floorspace of 257 sq m (GIA). - 8.7 The opportunity will also be taken to improve access into and through the existing Queensway Industrial Estate and hence improve the operational conditions within the existing estate in line with the SPD objectives.

-10 Human Rights Considerations
+9 Human Rights Considerations